 Today is International Women’s Day.
 Never has it felt more poignant than it has this year in the wake of #timesup and #metoo.
 Thanks to the rise of social media, we are more woke than ever and I for one and so down for that.
-This year’s theme is #pressforprogress to motivate and unite friends, colleagues and whole communities to think, act and be gender inclusive.

 20 things you can do to champion women on International Women’s Day

 - Can you push for more representation somewhere?
 I’m on a board and have sent an email to raise the lack of diversity and how we can improve on that.
 Look around the organisations you work in or support and ask, are these diverse or are they part of the problem.
 If it’s the latter, challenge it.
+(Update: since I wrote this I actually resigned due to lack of diversity and wrote about it in my resignation letter.)

 - Can you lead a project at work to increase representation?
 Mentor a woman more junior to you?
 Ask a woman more senior to mentor you?
 I’ve proposed a project at work to support women who have been on a career break back into the workplace at the level they left it at.